breadcat/blog.minskio.co.uk/content/quotes.md

 >Yes, even if they ask stupid questions <!-- love everyone meme, no matter what -->

 >Yes, the planet got destroyed.
 But for a beautiful moment in time we created a lot of value for shareholders <!-- the new yorker -->

+>Yes, there's a TV set on at number five, it's in the front room.
+They're watching Columbo <!-- TV licence ad -->

 >You are being shagged by a rare parrot! <!-- last chance to see -->